 - While state legislation has offered practitioners a formula, it has created a new series of issues for divorcing spouses;

-- In 2018, how the formula determines duration will change, and in many cases, the duration of maintenance in Illinois will be significantly shorter;
+- In 2018, how the formula determines duration has changed, and in many cases, the duration of maintenance in Illinois will be significantly shorter;

 - This topic has more to do with money and negotiation and less to do with laws;